wp-plugins/official-statcounter-plugin-for-wordpress/readme.txt

 1. Example StatCounter.com Summary Stats
 2. Using the magnify tool, you can "zoom in" on individual visitors and get a detailed report on where they are from, their system settings, and most importantly, what link reffered them to your site and their navigation path through your site.

+== Changes ==

+= 1.4 =
+* Added noscript to StatCounter code - allowing non-javascript enabled visitors to be tracked.

+= 1.3 =
+* Added counter position option.
+Allows you to specify the position of the counter in the header or footer.
+* Added 'forced invisibility' option.
+Allows you to enable an invisible counter without logging into your StatCounter account.

+= 1.2 =
+* Fixed critical bug.

+= 1.1 =
+* Added ability to view StatCounter Stats from within the Wordpress Admin.